-Fragrant sumac is a very adaptable plant that is useful as a ground cover, or in mass, for its durability and fall color.
-It is also an excellent shrub for stabilizing banks and slopes.
-The glossy, blue-green leaves emit a lemon scent when crushed, and turn a magnificent burgundy color in the fall.
+Fragrant sumac is a low growing shrub forming a thick, dense mass of stems.
+Use as a ground cover, in mass, and an excellent shrub for stabilizing banks and slopes.
+The glossy, blue-green leaves emit a lemon scent when crushed, and turn a mixture of red, burgundy, purple color in the fall.

 - Ground cover